light88/resin/README.md

 Issuing a merge operation on a single multi-segmented index results in a unisegmented index.
 If the merge operation was uncontended the store will now have a single branch/single segment index.

 ## Flexible and extensible
-Analyzers, tokenizers and scoring schemes are customizable.
+Analyzers, tokenizers, scoring schemes and storage mechanisms are customizable.

 Are you looking for something other than a document database or a search engine?
 Database builders or architects looking for Resin's indexing capabilities specifically and nothing but, can either

 - integrate as a store plug-in
 - let Resin maintain a full-text index storing nothing but identifyers from your store (i.e. the master data is in your store and querying is done towards a Resin index)

 ## Runtime environment
-ResinDB is built for dotnet Core 1.1.
+ResinDB targets .Net Core 1.1.